ericzhang-cn/quant-factorizer/README.md

 <h3>Develop your own Indicator</h3>

-This guide provides instructions on how to develop custom technical indicators using the provided framework.
-Technical indicators are essential tools in financial analysis, helping traders and investors identify trends, momentum, and potential trading signals.

 To develop a custom indicator, you need to follow these steps:

 1. Import the necessary libraries and modules.